timredfern/pd_helios/README.md

 ## NOTE

 Lasers are dangerous.
 Improper use of this software can damage your laser, or yourself.
-This software comes wit NO WARRANTY, see above.
+This software comes with NO WARRANTY, see above.

 ## Acknowledgements